Cryptocurrency and crime: Paper wallet generators

 Paper wallet generators allow users to create a wallet address and corresponding private key.
 While not dubious in itself, fraudsters can create infected generators that secretly communicate the generated keys to the creator, giving them control of the wallet.

 In August 2017, a bad actor began advertising an online IOTA wallet seed generator.
 To gain the victim's trust, they linked to a legitimate GitHub repository, claiming that their website used the same code.
 In reality, the website used an intentionally predictable random number generator, resulting in the same IOTA wallet seeds being generated.
 Each of these seeds was logged.
 On January 19, 2018, the attacker drained approximately US$3.94 million from wallets created during the six-month period.
-Profiles associated with the website on GitHub, Reddit, and Quora that had provided support to users were deleted, and the website was updated to display the message: “Taken down.
-Apologies.”
+Profiles associated with the website on GitHub, Reddit, and Quora that had provided support to users were deleted, and the website was updated to display the message: "Taken down.
+Apologies."
 In January 2019, Europol arrested a 36-year-old man from Oxford, England believed to be behind the attack.

 Malware

 Malware attacks

 In February 2014, the Pony virus, which spread to between 100,000 and 200,000 computers through a botnet, was reported to have stolen up to US$220,000 in cryptocurrency from 85 wallets.
 Researchers later discovered updated versions with the ability to steal 30 types of cryptocurrencies.

 A type of Mac malware active in August 2013, Bitvanity posed as a vanity wallet address generator and stole addresses and private keys from other bitcoin client software.
-A different trojan for macOS, called CoinThief was reported in February 2014 to be responsible for multiple bitcoin thefts.
+A different trojan for macOS, called CoinThief, was reported, in February 2014, to be responsible for multiple bitcoin thefts.
 The software was hidden in versions of some cryptocurrency apps on Download.com and MacUpdate.

 Stealers and drainers

-A stealer, also known as a drainer or infostealer, is a type of malware designed to steal private information including private keys from cryptocurrency wallets, enabling attackers to access and transfer the funds to their wallet.
+A stealer, also known as a drainer or infostealer, is a type of malware designed to steal private information, including private keys from cryptocurrency wallets, enabling attackers to access and transfer the funds to their wallet.
 The most common infections scan computers for wallet files and upload them to a remote server, where they can be cracked.
-Many stealers also incorporate keyloggers to record keystrokes, often bypassing the need to crack the keys.
+Many stealers also incorporate keyloggers to record keystrokes, thus bypassing the need to crack the keys.

 Clipboard hijacking

-Clipboard hijacking involves a malware that detects when a cryptocurrency address is copied to the clipboard, and quickly replacing it to trick victims into sending their cryptocurrency to the attackers address.
-The method is effective due to the difficulty of memorizing or manually typing wallet addresses, combined with the irreversible nature of cryptocurrency transactions.
+Clipboard hijacking involves a malware that detects when a cryptocurrency address is copied to the clipboard, and quickly replaces it, in order to trick victims into sending their cryptocurrency to the attacker's address.
+The method is especially effective due to the difficulty of memorizing or manually typing wallet addresses and the irreversible nature of cryptocurrency transactions.